ovn-org/libovsdb/README.md

 1. OVSDB Map = Map
 1. OVSDB Scalar Type = Equivalent scalar Go type

-A Open vSwitch Database is modeled using a DBModel which is a created by assigning table names to pointers to these structs:
+A Open vSwitch Database is modeled using a ClientDBModel which is a created by assigning table names to pointers to these structs:

-    dbModel, _ := model.NewDBModel("OVN_Northbound", map[string]model.Model{
+    dbModelReq, _ := model.NewClientDBModel("OVN_Northbound", map[string]model.Model{
                 "Logical_Switch": &MyLogicalSwitch{},
     })

 Finally, a client object can be created:

-    ovs, _ := client.Connect(context.Background(), dbModel, client.WithEndpoint("tcp:172.18.0.4:6641"))
+    ovs, _ := client.Connect(context.Background(), dbModelReq, client.WithEndpoint("tcp:172.18.0.4:6641"))
     client.MonitorAll(nil) // Only needed if you want to use the built-in cache